Tennis-Giorgi upsets Svitolina at Birmingham

-June 22 Italian qualifier Camila Giorgi pulled off a surprise three-set win over number two seed Elina Svitolina on Thursday to reach the quarter-finals of the Aegon Classic.
+June 22 (Reuters) - Italian qualifier Camila Giorgi pulled off a surprise three-set win over number two seed Elina Svitolina on Thursday to reach the quarter-finals of the Aegon Classic.

 Giorgi won six of the last seven games as she triumphed 6-4, 4-6, 6-2 over the Ukrainian.